johnwbyrd/superpawn/README.md

 down the move generation and evaluation process immensely, making this program irredeemably slow in tournament conditions.

-Superpawn requires a C++11 compiler with support for threading.
+Superpawn requires a [C++11](http://en.wikipedia.org/wiki/C%2B%2B11) compiler with support for threading.
 It runs on Windows and Linux systems, and compiles under Microsoft, gcc and clang compilers.
-A CMake implementation is provided to ease compilation.
+A [CMake](http://www.cmake.org/) implementation is provided to ease compilation on arbitrary targets.

 Features
 --------

 - ANSI C++11 code
-- Compiles under Microsoft Visual Studio 2012, gcc 3.8.2, and clang 3.3
+- Compiles under Microsoft Visual Studio 2013, gcc 3.8.2, and clang 3.3
 - Implements a subset of UCI protocol sufficient to permit play with Arena 3.0+
 - Pluggable architecture permits easy experimentation with